The algebraic numerical range as a spectral set in Banach algebras: Finite dimensional algebras

-\begin{proof}[Proof of Theorem~\ref{findimth}] Note that for some constant $C$ (depending on the norm and hence implicitly on the dimension $n$) we have that $\norm{p(T)}\leq C \norm{p(T)}_2$ for any polynomial $p(z)$.
-Hence, it is enough to show that
+{(of Theorem~\ref{findimth}) Since $T$ generates a finite-dimensional subalgebra, due to \eqref{PsiAB} it is enough to consider only finite-dimensional unital Banach algebras $\mathcal{A}$.
+Furthermore, any such algebra $\mathcal{A}$ can be isometrically embedded in $\mathcal{B(A)}$.
+Therefore, once again by \eqref{PsiAB}, it is enough to consider only unital Banach algebras of operators on finite-dimensional spaces.
+In other words, it is enough to show that for fixed $n\in\mathbb N$, fixed $T\in\Comp^{n,n}$ and fixed unital Banach algebra norm $\norm{\cdot}$ on $\Comp^{n,n}$ one has $\Psi(T, \mathcal B(\Comp^n, \norm\cdot)) < \infty$.
+Note that for some constant $C$ (depending on the norm and hence implicitly on the dimension $n$) we have that $\norm{p(T)}\leq C \norm{p(T)}_2$ for any polynomial $p(z)$.
+Hence, we subsequently reduce the proof to showing that}

 with some constant $C_2$ possibly dependent on $T$.
 Let $T_J$ denote the Jordan form of $T$ and let $S$ denote the corresponding similarity transformation.
 We write